OCN-682-UH/Konicek/README.md

 use of markdown at [work][a link]

-My _best_ friend and I are counting down the days until we can see a great instant classic. ![An instant classic][a classic]
+In many ways, I am very excited to take on this new responsibility.
+With great knowledge comes great power, and with great power comes great responsibility. ![An instant classic][a classic]

 Finally, quotes to help keep life in perspective as I work through this repository and my doctorate degree: